jpabadir/pace-c/meeting-minutes/team-minutes/feb24-team-minutes.md

 - User groups and list of tasks on peer report
 - Current set of features available on peer report
 - Fill in "everyone" tasks on peer testing report
+- Fill in the peer testing report that are marked with "katrina"
 -

 ### Eric